Biomedical engineering, the next frontier for women’s health and beyond

-EXPANSION: From this tissue, they isolate the muscle stem cells and activate them under strictly monitored conditions, so that they start proliferating into MPCs - muscle precursor cells (satellite cells capable of muscle fiber reconstruction).
+EXPANSION: From this tissue, they isolate the activated muscle precursor cells (MPCs) under strictly monitored conditions, so that they start proliferating, finally producting cells capable of muscle fiber reconstruction.

 INJECTION: thereby, the final product is injected into the damaged muscle of the patient.

-REGENERATION: the injected cells form new muscle fibers and connect with existing muscle tissue leading to the muscle’s regeneration, which is further supported by electromagnetic stimulation.
+REGENERATION: the injected cells form new muscle fibers and connect with existing muscle tissue leading to the muscle’s regeneration.

 After winning different prizes and securing the Horizon2020 6 mil-worth grant in 2016, MUVON’s team could translate the science to the patients, starting the Phase I clinical trial which is now about to be finalised.